RSE-Sheffield/nmt-keras/docs/source/introduction.rst

 Neural-based Document-Level Quality Estimation
 **********************************************

-DeepQuest is also suitable for neural-based document-level QE, for which a document representation is computed with RNNs (`Lin et al., 2015`_).
+deepQuest is also suitable for neural-based document-level QE, for which a document representation is computed with RNNs (`Lin et al., 2015`_).
-Here is an illustration of the document-level architecture implemented in DeepQuest:
+Here is an illustration of the document-level architecture implemented in deepQuest:

 .. image:: images/doc.jpg
   :align: center